How To Delete your Viewing History in VLC

 Delete your VLC viewing history on a Mac

-The Mac version of VLC is almost identical to the Windows one so the process is quite similar.
+The Mac version of VLC is almost identical to the Windows one, so the process of deleting your content is nearly identical.

 - Open VLC and click “File.”

 - Select “Clear Menu” to clear the current list.